Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 To be prepared for water crossings, avalanche hazards, exposed wind swept areas that may be icy, or densely forested patches where you might lose the trail.

-Don't just blindly strap on your snowshoes and head off.
+Don't just blindly strap on your snowshoes and head off, even if you're with a group or relying on someone who's been there before.

 • Know what's in front of you.